coliff/popover-css-inspector/README.md

 - Supports Bootstrap 5 dark mode
 - [Option to hide CSS elements](#list-of-css-properties) - e.g. just add `data-css-inspector-hide="font-size"` to prevent font-size properties from displaying
 - [Some CSS properties are hidden by default](#list-of-opt-in-css-properties) but can be enabled - e.g. just add `data-css-inspector-show="border"` to show border properties
+- Reloads CSS attributes if the theme is changed via the `data-bs-theme` attribute - perfect for checking color value changes between light and dark mode
 - Only 3 KB minified and gzipped!

 ![Popover CSS Inspector](.github/social-preview.png)